nautobot/nautobot/docs/configuration/required-settings.md

 ```

 !!! note
-    It is possible to have only one or the other Redis configurations to use Sentinel functionality.
-It is possible
+    It is permissible to use Sentinel for only one database and not the other.
-    for example to have the tasks database use sentinel via `HOST`/`PORT` and for caching to use Sentinel via
-    `SENTINELS`/`SENTINEL_SERVICE`.

 ---

 ## SECRET_KEY

-This is a secret cryptographic key is used to improve the security of cookies and password resets.
+This is a secret, random string used to assist in the creation new cryptographic hashes for passwords and HTTP cookies.
 The key defined here should not be shared outside of the configuration file. `SECRET_KEY` can be changed at any time, however be aware that doing so will invalidate all existing sessions.

-Please note that this key is **not** used for hashing user passwords or for the encrypted storage of secret data in NetBox.
+Please note that this key is **not** used directly for hashing user passwords or for the encrypted storage of secret data in NetBox.

 `SECRET_KEY` should be at least 50 characters in length and contain a random mix of letters, digits, and symbols.
-The script located at `netbox/generate_secret_key.py` may be used to generate a suitable key.
+The script located at `$INSTALL_ROOT/netbox/generate_secret_key.py` may be used to generate a suitable key.